APIs

 Manage long-lived credentialsaccount.credentials.read-write

-Common engine data-plane permissions:
+Common Engine API permissions:

 TaskPermission